mtumilowicz/js-nodejs-websocket-workshop/README.md

                  application), and control frames (which are not intended to carry data for the application but instead for protocol-level signaling, such as to signal that the connection should be closed).
+* Sending the origin domain in the upgrade is so connections can be restricted to prevent CSRF attacks similar to CORS for XMLHttpRequest
 # Closing Handshake
 * Either peer can send a control frame with data containing a specified control sequence to begin the closing handshake